doableware/djongo/README.md

  <h2>Questions</h2>

-   Any questions, suggestions for improvements or issues regarding the usage.
-Please raise a git-hub issue ticket.
+   Suggestions for improvements or issues, please raise a git-hub issue ticket.
+For questions and clarifications regarding usage, please put it up on stackoverflow instead.

  ## Contribute